0.7 to 0.8 Upgrade Guide

 following section), use

-tecton repo-config init --parquet
+tecton repo-config init --parquet.

 Changes to configuring offline_store

-is an optional parameter used to configure Tecton's Offline
+offline_store is an optional parameter used to configure Tecton's Offline

 Store for Batch Feature Views, Stream Feature Views, and Feature Tables.